 Vacations are scheduled by the department supervisor based on employee requests in coordination with the workload requirements of each particular department.
 When an employee is considering time off for vacation or personal reasons, it is expected that he/she will provide as much advance notice, preferably two weeks or more, to his/her supervisor so that adequate coverage can be arranged.
 Employees are also encouraged to take vacation during periods that are less busy in their offices or departments.
 The vacation date requests preferred by the employee will be considered whenever practical.
 Supervisors will be reasonable in allowing the use of vacation and may not unreasonably deny vacation requests.
 A supervisor has the right to deny a vacation request if he/she believes taking vacation at that time is not in the best interest of Reed College.

 If an employee becomes ill or otherwise qualifies for sick leave for three or more days while on a scheduled vacation, the employee may request to have the vacation hours converted to sick leave hours.
 In this case, the employee must provide written confirmation from a health care provider.

-When an employee separates from employment, the employee is paid for vacation accrued but not yet taken up to the following maximums: 165 hours (37.5 hour workweek), 176 hours (40 hour workweek) ( prorated for part-time employees based on FTE).
+When an employee separates from employment, the employee is paid for vacation accrued but not yet taken up to a maximum of 22 days.

 last revised: 3/15/2013